DotNet-Stacker/StartCore/README.md

 # What is .NET
-.net is a Free.
-Cross-platform.
-Open source developement platform for building all your apps.
+.NET is a free, cross-platform, open source developer platform for building many different types of applications.
+With .NET, you can use multiple languages, editors, and libraries to build for web, mobile, desktop, gaming, and IoT.
 # StartCore
 An amazing startup project to showcase the power of .NET Core
 # How to install it